Open Announce

 Follow on Twitter: @LoboCoachPitino

 The 2022-23 season saw the Lobos get off to a 14-0 start, making them the last undefeated team in the nation.
 New Mexico finished the season with a 22-12 record, capped by a selection to the NIT, for its first 20-win season and postseason appearance in nine years.
 UNM earned its first AP ranking since 2014 in December, reaching a high of No. 21 in the poll.
 The program won its first tournament title in a decade when it took the crown at the Lobo Classic in November.
 A win at No. 23 and eventual NCAA runner-up San Diego State on Jan.
-14 extended Pitino’s streak to nine straight seasons with at least one win over an AP ranked opponent.
+14 extended Pitino’s streak to eight straight seasons with at least one win over an AP ranked opponent.
 The Aztecs were one of four teams that won their conference regular season title that UNM defeated during the year (Iona, Oral Roberts, Saint Mary’s), tied for most in the nation.
 The 2022-23 Lobos were led by first-team All-Mountain West guards Jamal Mashburn, Jr. (the conference’s top scorer) and Jaelen House (third in the nation in steals), along with conference newcomer of the year Morris Udeze (the conference’s leader in double-doubles).

 Named the 22nd head coach of the Lobos on March 16, 2021, Pitino came to New Mexico with a track record of turning around programs in year one.
 Leading the 2021-22 Lobos, that trend continued as the program saw a seven-win improvement, from six wins the year before to 13 wins, despite playing half its games against NCAA and NIT competition.
 The Lobos, who led the Mountain West in scoring, defeated four NCAA Tournament teams during the season, their most wins over teams in the tournament in seven years.